kubernetes/kubernetes/docs/persistent-volumes.md

 # Persistent Volumes and Claims

-This document describes the current state of Persistent Volumes in Kubernetes.
+This document describes the current state of ```PersistentVolumes``` in Kubernetes.
 Familiarity with [volumes](./volumes.md) is suggested.

+Managing storage is a distinct problem from managing compute.
+The ```PersistentVolume``` subsystem provides an API for users and administrators that abstracts details of how storage is provided from how it is consumed.
+To do this we introduce two new API resources:  ```PersistentVolume``` and ```PersistentVolumeClaim```.

-A Persistent Volume (PV) is a piece of networked storage in the cluster that has been provisioned by an administrator.
+A ```PersistentVolume``` (PV) is a piece of networked storage in the cluster that has been provisioned by an administrator.
 It is a resource in the cluster just like a node is a cluster resource.
 PVs are volume plugins like Volumes, but have a lifecycle independent of any individual pod that uses the PV.
+This API object captures the details of the implementation of the storage, be that NFS, iSCSI, or a cloud-provider-specific storage system.

-A Persistent Volume Claim (PVC) is a request for storage by a user.
+A ```PersistentVolumeClaim``` (PVC) is a request for storage by a user.
 It is similar to a pod.
 Pods consume node resources and PVCs consume PV resources.
 Pods can request specific levels of resources (CPU and Memory).
 Claims can request specific size and access modes (e.g, can be mounted once read/write or many times read-only).

 Please see the [detailed walkthrough with working examples](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/examples/persistent-volumes).